-Mr. Linderman has successfully represented community associations in numerous litigations, including the defense of executive boards, complex construction suits, and statutory compliance related matters.
-He is a frequent lecturer to homeowners, property managers, and industry professionals on topics relating to community associations, corporate governance, bankruptcy and assessment collections and his articles have been published in Community Trends® magazine.
+Mr. Linderman has effectively represented community associations in numerous litigations, including the defense of executive boards, complex construction suits and statutory compliance related matters.
+He has successfully argued actions before the New Jersey Appellate Division, the Commonwealth Court of Pennsylvania, Federal District and Bankruptcy Courts.
+He is a frequent lecturer to homeowners, property managers and industry professionals on topics relating to community associations, corporate governance, bankruptcy and assessment collections and his articles have been published in Community Trends® magazine.

-In addition, Mr. Linderman is an active committee member of both the New Jersey and Pennsylvania/Delaware Valley Chapters of the Community Associations Institute (CAI), serving as a member of the Editorial Committee of CAI-New Jersey Chapter and member of the New Jersey Regional Council with CAI’s Pennsylvania/Delaware Valley Chapter.
+In addition, Mr. Linderman is an active member of both the New Jersey and Pennsylvania/Delaware Valley Chapters of the Community Associations Institute (CAI).
+He has served as a proffered expert on legal procedures and community association operations before the New Jersey Chancery Division.
 On several occasions, he has been selected as a National Business Institute (“NBI”) lecturer, speaking on topics including collection law and strategy, bankruptcy, and litigating housing discrimination.

 Prior to joining Ansell Grimm & Aaron, P.C., Mr. Linderman was a partner with Herrick, Feinstein LLP, representing community associations in New Jersey and Pennsylvania.
-He earned his law degree in 2002 from the University Of North Carolina School Of Law.
-While at UNC, he served as an editor to the Mere Dictum journal; was a member of the School of Law’s Mediation Competition Team and a representative to the Honor Court judiciary board.
+He earned his law degree in 2002 from the University of North Carolina School of Law.
+While at UNC, he served as an editor of the Mere Dictum journal; was a member of the School of Law’s Mediation Competition Team and a representative to the Honor Court judiciary board.
 Prior to attending law school, Mr. Linderman attended Rutgers College where he was a Henry Rutgers Scholar and graduated with Highest Honors in 1999.

-Mr. Linderman has been named as a New Jersey Super Lawyer – Rising Star for the last 7 years.*
+For 8 years, Mr. Linderman was been named as a New Jersey Super Lawyer – Rising Star.*